 They say the best food to eat is outside of the tourist area and this definitely rings true.

 A hash cuisine made from ground meat - pork, beef or turkey.
-The meat is generously seasoned and slow cooked in tomato sauce and wine with capers, olives and raisins.
+The meat is generously seasoned and slow cooked in tomato sauce, wine with capers, olives and raisins.

 Similar to the other Caribbean islands, each island has their own version of how to make this wonderful dish.